vchernin/cpen400p-baseproject/README.md

-# Cpen 400p dependencies but better
+# Cpen 400p container setup

 This is a podman/docker setup for cpen 400p.
 This should theoretically be equivalent to the provided virtualbox image.